Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "And... after that?"

 Jooyun smiled fondly.
-"My grandfather was…" He frowned up at the sky.
-"Uh, lessee, [ninety-two... nine point two times six]…uh... nearly [sixty] years old when he died.
+"My grandfather was..."
+He frowned up at the sky.
+"Uh, lessee, [ninety-two... nine point two times six]...uh... nearly [sixty] years old when he died.
 That’s this many."
 He set the rifle down for a moment, then opened and closed both his hands six times to show.
 "But...
 I’m very healthy, and the, uh, the Sky-Thinkers who do a kind of giving-magic called *‘Medicine’* say I could live to be even older, as long as I don’t fall into bad habits.
 And the girls should live even longer."

 Vemet’s head reeled.
 Yan was already *old* by the People’s reckoning.
 Fit, strong and seemingly unstoppable, but nobody had ever heard of a Given-Man who had lived much past two hands of hands of winters.
 The thought of living nearly *twice* that long - !